Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 AI is Capital: Treat It Like Capital

-The discourse surrounding Artificial Intelligence is dominated by futuristic fantasies, obscuring a critical reality: AI is a form of capital and more over a part of the new cloud capital – but making it more potent.
-Its value is realized not in the lab but in its effective deployment.
+The discourse surrounding Artificial Intelligence is dominated by futuristic fantasies, obscuring a critical reality: AI is a form of capital — part of the new cloud capital, but more potent.
+Its value is realised not in the lab but in its effective deployment.
 The true measure of AI is its impact on the customer and the bottom line.
 As a professional services company, Insight42 focuses on building AI and automation solutions that deliver tangible business results.

 23. AI is not magic; it’s applied statistics plus compute plus workflow integration.

 The mystique surrounding AI is a marketing gimmick.
 The value is unlocked by its application to solve a real-world problem.
 Demos are easy; deployment is hard.
-Our expertise in building BI, DWH, automation, data analytics, or AI focuses on the practical, operational challenges of making AI work in your specific business context.
+Our expertise in building BI, data warehouses, automation, data analytics and AI focuses on the practical, operational challenges of making AI work in your specific business context.

 24. ROI lives in process redesign, not model accuracy.